USB, NAS, or Tape for Offsite Backup?

 - Manual backup process

 Conclusion: Which Backup Storage is the Best Solution?

 As for which one I prefer?
-While tape makes the most sense from a business standpoint if there is a dedicated IT admin, I generally find that the NAS configuration will end up being more automated and less user-intensive.
+While tape makes the most sense from a business standpoint if there is a dedicated IT admin, I generally find that the NAS backup configuration will end up being more automated and less user-intensive for offsite backup.
 Removing complexity from a user’s day-to-day activities in regards to their backup helps ensure that they continue to be successfully performed.
 At the end of the day, what matters most to you: reliably consistent (but difficult to configure) backups or a simple backup that requires a relatively high level of user interaction.
 In my history, I’ll take a complex configuration instead of user interaction.